francoisminh/Hackintosh-EliteDesk-800-G3-Mini-65W/README.md

 Download Clover Configurator and copy it on the installation key.

 Boot on USB and install Mojave.
-I chose to format the disk in APFS During the installation the system will reboot a couple of times.
+I chose to format the disk in APFS.

+During the installation the system will reboot a couple of times.
 When the system reboot on the clover screen make sure you **Inject Intel GFX** and set Input **FakeID : 0x19120000.**
 If you don't want to enter these settings on clover boot screen you can edit the config.plist from your installation key and set them.

 ## Post Installation